To create a script of your database model, choose the

 The Finish button saves the script file and exits.
 You can then use the saved script to create a database.

-Select the File, Export, Forward Engineer SQL ALTER Script menu item to start the Forward Engineer an ALTER Script wizard.
-You will be presented with the first page showing the available options.
+Select the Database, Synchronize With Any Source menu item to start the wizard.
+You will be presented with the first page showing the introduction, and then the available options:

 Copyright © 2006, 2014, Oracle and/or its affiliates.
 All rights reserved.
 Legal Notices